 The proposed payment run is prepared by a member of the finance team and reviewed by the FD.
 The review includes checking proposed payments above £5k to invoices.
-The proposed payment run is then passed to the CFO or nominee for final checking and authorisation as appropriate.
+The proposed payment run is then passed to the CFO or senior post holders for final checking and authorisation as appropriate.